supriyak2407/music-management-system/README.md

 2. User Activity - Daily user activity chart.
 3. Song Length Distribution - Distribution of song lengths.

 The final ERD and the application snippets can be seen in the images.pdf file.
+The SQL commands used to create the stored procedures, views and triggers can be seen in the sqlcommands.pdf file.

 ## Conclusion